 SAML Single Sign On ( SSO ) into Drupal using Absorb LMS as IDP

-Drupal SAML Absorb LMS SSO ( Single Sign-on ) setup will allow your user to login to your Drupal site using their Absorb LMS Credentials.
+Drupal SAML Absorb LMS SSO (Single Sign-On) setup will allow your user to login to your Drupal site using their Absorb LMS Credentials.
 Drupal SAML module gives the ability to enable SAML Single Sign-on for Drupal.
-This module is compatible with all SAML Identity Providers ( IDP ).
-We provide Drupal SAML Single Sign on - Service Provider module which is compatible with Drupal 7, Drupal 8 and Drupal 9.
+This module is compatible with all SAML Identity Providers (IdP).
+We provide Drupal SAML Single Sign on - Service Provider module which is compatible with Drupal 7, Drupal 8, Drupal 9 and Drupal 10.
 Here we will go through a guide to configure SAML SSO between Drupal and Absorb LMS Idp.
 By the end of this guide, users from your Identity Provider should be able to login into the

 If you have any queries or if you need any sort of assistance in configuring the module, you can contact us at firstname.lastname@example.org.
 If you want, we can also schedule